Eggy115/ModifyMC/README.md

 ## List

-- `diamond sword recipe.zs` - changes diamond sword recipe
+- [diamond sword recipe.zs](ZenScript/diamond sword recipe.zs) - changes diamond sword recipe

 # Contributing

 Contributions to this repository are welcome and encouraged.
 If you have a command, datapack, plugin, mod, skript etc. that you think would be useful for others, please feel free to submit a pull request with your code.
 Please make sure to include a description of what your code does and how it can be used.
-See the [CONTRIBUTING](./CONTRIBUTING.md) file for more information.
+See the [contributing guidlines](./CONTRIBUTING.md) for more information.
+Please make sure to adhere to the [code of conduct](CODE_OF_CONDUCT.md)

 # License